Lamkhaga pass blog by Rohit Bhat

-Personally I feel the ascent from Harsil is more daunting.
-Continuous ascent! unlike gradual incline at many places from Chitkul side.
+Personally, I feel the ascent from Harsil is more daunting.
+Continuous ascent! unlike gradual incline at many places from the Chitkul side.
 But both are equal in difficulty.

-Do we need a Inner line Permit for this trek and from where to get it?
+Do we need an Inner line Permit for this trek and from where to get it?

-- DC office in Reckong Peo for people starting from Chitkul side.
+- DC office in Reckong Peo for people starting from the Chitkul side.

-- DC office in Uttarkashi for people starting from Harsil side.
+- DC office in Uttarkashi for people starting from the Harsil side.

 Porters are easily available from Uttarkashi or Gangotri(UK) and Reckong Peo(HP) and NOT HARSIL OR CHITKUL.

 I am still confused with its altitude.
 According to our altimeter(G-shock) which was well calibrated, showed up 5300metres on the pass.
-Old maps says 5284metres and some source says 5326metres.
+Old maps say 5284metres and some source says 5326metres.

-There is no best time to visit higher regions, weather takes toll on anyday/anytime.
-Still its doable from Mid-May till Mid October.
+There is no best time to visit higher regions, the weather takes a toll on any day/anytime.
+Still it is doable from Mid-May till Mid October.